 Daily planner for spending time at home

 We now have a virtual tour available on Google Maps!
 Explore our practice below

 Statement regarding access to GP appointments

 Contrary to media reports and comments Heath Lane Medical Centre would like to confirm to our patients that they have access to 24 hour 365 day urgent care appointments both through GP’s at the Practice during normal practice hours and the out of hours service based at the Countess of Chester Hospital when the practice is closed.
-Heath Lane patients have access also to routine GP appointments in the extended hours service which operates Mon – Fri 18.30 – 21.30 and Sat, Sun & Bank Holidays 9-14.00, this is in addition to routine care accessible at the practice during normal practice hours, and can be booked in advance via patient services.
+Heath Lane patients have access also to routine GP appointments in the extended hours service which operates Mon – Fri 18.30 – 21.30 and Sat & Sun 9am-6pm and Bank Holidays 9am-2pm, this is in addition to routine care accessible at the practice during normal practice hours, and can be booked in advance via patient services.
 The extended hours service can also be used for dressings, phlebotomy and the physio first service.

 Did you know we are on Facebook?